-1. 'Lider' development strategy of PKO Bank Polski SA for years 2010-2012 was adopted 2. commercial scale issuance of EMV technology compliant contactless smart Visa cards commenced 3.
-PKO Bank Polski SA (through its subsidiary PKO Finance AB) issued 5-year Eurobonds with value EUR 800 million 2010-2011 4. a new, innovative offer of current accounts (ROR), diversified in terms of customer preferences, was added to the Bank's offer: SUPERKONTO Oszczędne, PKO Konto za Zero, PKO Konto dla Młodych, PKO Konto Pogodne, PKO Konto Pierwsze 5.
-PKO Bank Polski SA reached the highest ever value of amounts due from corporate clients, by which it became a leader in corporate entities loans 6. the PKO Bank Polski SA Group reached a record net profit of PLN 3 807.2 million 1. execution of the 'Lider' Strategy for the years 2010-2012, resulting in a strengthening of the position of PKO Bank Polski SA as the leader of the Polish banking sector in terms of scale of operations, was successfully completed 2. the SKO Project was an actively developing programme with innovative solutions (i.a. online trading platform); as at the end of 2012, the programme was attended by ca. 4 thousand of school communities 2012 3. issue of bonds to the American market in the amount of USD 1.0 billion took place - bonds issued by PKO Finance AB became benchmark securities not only for Polish entities but also for issuers from the financial institutions sector in Central and Eastern Europe 4.
-PKO Bank Polski SA won a prestigious contract for comprehensive services for the Social Insurance Institution (ZUS), making the Bank one of the key players in the transaction banking market 5.
-PKO Bank Polski SA launched a modern online transaction system - Supermakler, available also in the version for mobile devices
+PKO Bank Polski SA (through its subsidiary PKO Finance AB) issued 5-year Eurobonds with value of EUR 800 million - 2010-2011

+- 3. a new, innovative offer of current accounts (ROR), diversified in terms of customer preferences, was added to the Bank's offer: SUPERKONTO Oszczędne, PKO Konto za Zero, PKO Konto dla Młodych, PKO Konto Pogodne, PKO Konto Pierwsze - 4.
+PKO Bank Polski SA reached the highest ever value of amounts due from corporate clients, by which it became a leader in corporate entities loans - 5.
+PKO Bank Polski SA reached a record net profit of PLN 3 953.6 million - 1.
+Execution of the 'Lider' Strategy for the years 2010-2012, resulting in a strengthening of the position of PKO Bank Polski SA as the leader of the Polish banking sector in terms of scale of operations, was successfully completed - 2.
+The SKO Project was an actively developing programme with innovative solutions (i.a. online trading platform); as at the end of 2012, the programme was attended by ca. 4 thousand of school communities - 3.
+Issue of bonds to the American market in the amount of USD 1.0 billion took place bonds issued by PKO Bank Polski SA became benchmark securities not only for Polish entities but also for issuers from the financial institutions sector in Central and Eastern Europe - 4.
+PKO Bank Polski SA won a prestigious contract for comprehensive services for the Social Insurance Institution (ZUS), making the Bank one of the key players in the transaction banking - 5.
+PKO Bank Polski SA launched a modern online transaction system Supermakler, available also in the version for mobile devices

-1.2 Selected financial data of the PKO Bank Polski SA Group in years 2009-2012
+1.2 PKO Bank Polski SA in years 2009-2012